YingHei/yinghei.github.io/_posts/2022-12-07-Basic-Markdown.md

 - type * or - followed by a space
 * then it turns into a unordered list

+1. list can be nested
+	1. this is nested item
+2. back to main level
+	- nested item can change type
+- list also can have more than 1 line
+	2nd line need to be indented

 ```
 1. This is an ordered list